alexforster/pdu/README.md

  * Fully-featured `no_std` support
  * No Crate dependencies and no macros
- * Internet protocols only: application-layer protocols are out of scope
+ * Link/internet/transport protocols only: application-layer protocols are out of scope

 #### Fast